secure-digits-plus-llc/FightingEntropy/README.md

+# Summary
+Using a combination of tools that are authored within this module, this project includes a command line interface as well as many WPF/XAML based GUI elements that are all 100% strictly within this module.

 # YouTube Channel which features this module:
 https://www.youtube.com/channel/UCaEsk04O6rcJmkLlSctGreQ?view_as=subscriber

 # Immediate Info, this project is forked over from my personal repository @ https://github.com/mcc85s/PSD-Remaster
-I haven't been able to make changes to Mr. Niehaus's old script library quite yet, I still have plenty of other things to complete and such in order to '*really* build this damn thing..."
+I haven't been able to make changes to Mr. Niehaus's old script library quite yet.
+I do have a GUI that can automate the installation of IIS/MDT, as I have the PSD-Master installation in this working.
+However, being able to activate the ASP.Net proxy host and Active Directory in addition to automating the server installation and deployment, requires more pieces to be built first.
+GPO Tool will eventually be a part of the ViperBomb Service utility, so that is also being worked on.

-Anyway, this shall be my last commit for 2019.

-It's been ONE HELL of a year.

-- MC
+# Because Readme's can be boring...
+I use a bit of satire in this readme.
+So don't take it 100% seriously...
+I feel like my humor flies right over people's heads that don't understand my sense of comic relief.

 # Secure Digits Plus: Fighting Entropy
 Hybrid-DSC is a modification for PowerShell that is targeted to easily automate the distribution of a Secure Windows Operating System/Network topology with all dependencies/prerequisites deployed, configured, and handled appropriately for any given node(s) it generates.
 It *sort of* works in the same way that a quine would..?
 Where instead of reproducing the source code, it's just reproducing the code necessary to allow a child item to be spawned with deployment AND configuration instructions that can be executed, expanded to maturity, and then reintegrated back to the original hive cluster.
 (Similar to Chef, SCCM, etc.)